Gonorrhea

 Sex partners

-All sex partners who have had sexual contact with the patient within 60 days should be tested for gonorrhea and other STIs and treated if results are positive.
+All sex partners who have had sexual contact with the patient within 60 days or who are the most recent sex partner should be tested for gonorrhea and other STIs and treated if results are positive.
 Sex partners with contact within 2 weeks should be treated presumptively for gonorrhea (epidemiologic treatment).

-Expedited partner therapy (EPT) involves giving patients a prescription or medications to deliver to their partner.
+Expedited partner therapy (EPT) is a practice in which patients with an infection are given a prescription or medications to deliver to their partner without a health care professional first examining the partner.
 EPT may enhance partner adherence and reduce treatment failure due to reinfection.
-It may be most appropriate for partners of women with gonorrhea or chlamydial infection.
-However, a health care visit is preferable to ascertain histories of medication allergies and to screen for other STIs (1).
+It may be most appropriate for partners of women with gonorrhea or chlamydia.
+However, a health care examination is preferable to ascertain histories of medication allergies and to screen for other STIs (1).

 Key Points